airboxlab/airboxlab.github.io/_drafts/2022-09-15-pinns-heat-equation.md

 the weight of $L_{data}$ can be increased so the solution lean towards the specifics of the target environment, while $L_{pde}$ acts as a regularization term to make sure predicted solution is still robust with respect to physics.

+This is particularly well-suited for heating and cooling applications in small buildings, where rooms are often treated by one terminal unit, like a hot water baseboard: natural convection and radiation mechanisms can be modeled and used to train a PINN, which can in turn be used to control the appliance.

 Another point in favor of PINNs is that boundary and initial conditions can be encoded as input.
 This will allow the PINN to generalize to different environments, or contexts for a given environment.
 This way there would be no need to retrain a model for every change in conditions.